 AFE and Pooley’s both produce excellent flight guides with up-to-date information.
 Both cover a comparable numbers of airfields — 960 and 942 respectively.
 Pooley’s have however added 120 airfields since 2014 and redrawn 100 airfield plates.

-But there’s not much to separate our two sets in this department.
+But there’s not much to separate these two sets in this department, either.
 Hence the similar individual price tags for the flight guides.
 Pooleys’ spiral-bound version is £26.99, whilst AFE’s is £26.95*.

 *Prices quoted as of 07/03/2017.